nxtrace/NTrace-core/README.md

 brew tap xgadget-lab/nexttrace && brew install nexttrace
 ```

+Windows users please go to [Release Page](https://github.com/sjlleo/nexttrace/releases/latest) directly and download exe file.

 - `Release` provides compiled executables for many systems and architectures, if not, you can compile it yourself.
-- Some of the necessary dependencies of this project are not fully implemented in `Golang` on `Windows`, so currently `NextTrace` is not available on `Windows` platform.
+- Some of the necessary dependencies of this project are not fully implemented in `Golang` on `Windows`, so currently `NextTrace` is experimental on `Windows` platform.

 ### Get Started